schnaser/rummy/README.md

 #### Opponent's Melds

 Suppose Player 2 draws a 6♠.
 She can lay the card on her side of the table, scoring 5 points.
 Then she must discard one card from her hand and it is Player 1's turn.
+If Player 1 draws a 7♠, he may score that card as well.

 #### Wild Cards